prathimacode-hub/Protectrizer/README.md

 # Protectrizer - Study Your Health

-Note : I had uploaded a wrong video in devpost.
-Here is the link
+Note : I had uploaded a wrong video in devpost due to last minute hurry burry.
+So here goes the link.

 Link to the demo : https://youtu.be/1dRGT1ogyF0